Eliot Wigginton: Foxfire

 In 1966, Wigginton began a writing project with his students at Rabun Gap‐Nacooche High School, who began to compile written oral histories from local residents based on recorded interviews.
 In 1967, they started publishing the interviews, along with original articles and other student writing, in a quarterly magazine called Foxfire, named after local phosphorescent lichen.
 Topics included folklife practices, recipes, customs associated with farming, and the rural life of southern Appalachia, as well as the folklore and oral histories of local residents.

 In 1972, an anthology of collected Foxfire articles was published as The Foxfire Book (Anchor Press, 1972).
 The Foxfire Book achieved New York Times best-seller status, selling 298,756 copies by February 1973.
 By 1975, Foxfire magazine had about 10,000 subscribers, and had earned $250,000 in royalties from sales of Foxfire and Foxfire 2.
 In 1976, Foxfire 3 appeared on the New York Times Best Sellers list in the Trade Paperbacks section for 5 weeks.
 In total, the school published twelve volumes.
 Special collections were also published, including The Foxfire Book of Appalachian Cookery, Foxfire: 25 Years, A Foxfire Christmas, and The Foxfire Book of Appalachian Toys and Games.
 Several collections of recorded music from the local area were also released.
-Wigginton transferred the Foxfire project transferred to Rabun County High School in 1977.
+Wigginton transferred the Foxfire project to Rabun County High School in 1977.